zowe/docs-site/docs/user-guide/glossary.md

    Using API Catalog As an application developer, use the API Catalog to view what services are running in the API Mediation Layer. << user-guide\api-mediation-api-catalog.md

 **configuration file**
-   ZSS configuration Running ZSS requires a JSON configuration file that is similar or the same as the one used for the Zowe Application Framework Proxy Server. << user-guide\mvd-zluxconfiguration.md
+   ZSS configuration Running ZSS requires a JSON configuration file that is similar or the same as the one used for the zLUX Proxy Server. << user-guide\mvd-configuration.md
-   Yet, to separate configuration files from runtime files, the `zlux-example-server` repository copies the contents of this folder into `/deploy/instance/ZLUX/plugins`. << user-guide\mvd-zluxconfiguration.md
+   Yet, to separate configuration files from runtime files, the `zlux-example-server` repository copies the contents of this folder into `/deploy/instance/ZLUX/plugins`. << user-guide\mvd-configuration.md
-   The following attributes are to be defined in the server's JSON configuration file. << user-guide\mvd-zluxconfiguration.md
+   The following attributes are to be defined in the server's JSON configuration file. << user-guide\mvd-configuration.md

 **third-party plug-in**
    plugins The plugins command group lets you install and manage third-party plug-ins for the product. << user-guide\cli-usingcli.md